 All of the tips from the Institute of Advanced Motorists come from top advanced driver Peter Rodger.

-The IAM has recommended seven main ways for a motorist to prepare their car.
-The tips are as follows:
+The seven main tips for motorists to prepare their car this spring are as follows:

 Now is a perfect time to give your a car a spring clean.
 Salt is corrosive and will cause rusting if it is left on your car’s bodywork.
 If possible, it is recommended that you take your vehicle to a car wash that specialises in under-car cleaning to get rid of every trace.